 Visualization of Red Tide in the Gulf of Mexico

-The Red Tide Visualization App offers a quick, interactive snapshot of harmful algae blooms, or 'Red Tide,' observed in the Gulf of Mexico from 2000 to 2018.
+The Red Tide Visualization App.
+(App is down for minor editing) offers a quick, interactive snapshot of harmful algae blooms, or 'Red Tide,' observed in the Gulf of Mexico from 2000 to 2018.
 This app allows the user to examine 6,000 algal blooms recorded by the National Oceanic and Atmosphereic Association's harmful algae bloom observation system and their corresponding water temperatures, water salinities, and cell counts by year.

 Kerenia brevis is a species of microscopic algae that lives almost exclusively along the coasts of the Gulf of Mexico.
 In recent years, however, larger then normal blooms of the algae have been observed along the gulf coasts of Florida, Texas, and has been detected along the atlantic coast as far north as North Carolina.
 While algal blooms may seem trivial, blooms of Kerenia brevis, commonly referred to as 'Red Tide,' have detrimental effects on local marine life and human life.
 Red Tide not only depletes the ocean of oxygen, suffocating nearby fish and plant life, it also releases a type of neurotoxin called a brevetoxin.
 These toxins interfere with nerve transmission and also cause immune depression, bronchial constriction, and haemolysis (1).
 Brevetoxins represent one of the most common environmental stressors impacting the areas in which they are released.
 The consequenses of brevetoxins include massive fish and marine mammal kills, increased sea turtle and sea bird mortality, as well as decreased plant and coral life in areas where toxins are present.
 It is not recommended to swim in areas that are being threatened by Red Tide because of the dangers associated with brevetoxins, however, even out of the water humans are vulnerable to their harmful effects.
 Brevetoxins can contaminate seafood and can also be broken up by the natural movement of the ocean and aerosolized, which can cause respiratory irrtation for those living near a bloom.
 Finding a way to control harmful blooms of Kerenia brevis is important for maintaining a healthy ocean and coastal environment in areas that are most effected.
 The purpose of this shiny app is to offer a simple visualization of common locations of Red Tide blooms from 2000 to 2018 and some associated characteristics.
 In the future, more in depth analyses will be conducted to explore the statistical relationships between large Kerenia brevis blooms and environmental conditions like water temperature and salinity.